-s) Significant Accounting Judgements, Estimates and Assumptions

-The preparation of the financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts in the financial statements.
-Management continually evaluates its judgements and estimates in relation to assets, liabilities, contingent liabilities, revenues and expenses.
+s) Significant Accounting Judgements, Estimates and Assumptions judgements and estimates in relation to assets, liabilities, contingent liabilities, revenues and expenses.
 Management bases its judgements and estimates on historical experience and on other various factors believed to be reasonable under the circumstances, the results of which form the basis of the carrying values of assets and liabilities that are not readily apparent from other sources.